GlobetrotterG/mega-man-memory-game/README.md

 ### Card Picker - Is the sound when Mega Man jumps in his Mega Man games.
 * Check the music link [here - Number 6](https://www.101soundboards.com/boards/10834-mega-man-sounds)

-### Cards Match - Is the sound when Mega Man gets a Bonus Ball.
+### Cards Match - Is the sound when Mega Man gets a Bonus ball.
 * Check the music link [here - Number 26](https://www.101soundboards.com/boards/10834-mega-man-sounds)

 ### Game Over - Is the sound when Mega Man gets defeated (Mega Man 4).